Categories

 With about ten minutes left in the runtime, there’s a happy-tears scene of Max singing karaoke of “The Passenger” by Iggy Pop to Wally, which had been their road trip theme song.
 Then the screen goes blurry and wobbly, the soundscape mixed with a high whining sound — the motif we’d seen throughout the film whenever Max’s headaches were kicking in.
 And so I was braced — here it was — Max would die mere moments after embracing some optimism and happiness in his short life.
 It’s a bummer, but almost cheery compared to what I was fearing.

 Smash cut to a funeral.
 Programs handed out to crying attendees clad in black.
 The camera zooms in on one of the printed programs.
 On the front is a picture… of Wally?
 Wait, what?
-The daughter?
+The daughter died?
 What the ever-living fuck is going on?
-Well, remember when I described Wally as “prone to panic attacks and fainting”?
-Well, it turns out she was suffering from a heart condition that triggered those, and she had a premature heart attack as a teenager in the middle of their road trip.
+Remember when I described Wally as “prone to panic attacks and fainting”?
+It turns out she was suffering from a heart condition that triggered those, and she had a premature heart attack as a teenager in the middle of their road trip.
 She’s the one who dies at the end of this film.
 Max, meanwhile, has his surgery and survives.

 Umm???????????

-One of my least favorite narrative devices is when a story builds towards something dramatic happening to one character, only for that exact event to abruptly happen to another character in the climax due to coincidence.
-It can work, but its hit rate is very low.
+One of my least favorite narrative devices is when a story builds its entire narrative towards something dramatic happening to one character, only for that exact event to abruptly happen to another character in the climax due to coincidence.
+This kind of twist can work, but its hit rate is very low.
 To list a few of my least favorite examples in stories I otherwise like would spoil them, so I’ll abstain, but this kind of twist has tarnished some excellent films and books.

 And it absolutely, very much, does not work in Don’t Make Me Go.
 It’s insanely bad.
 It induces no viewer sadness.
 It’s too idiotic for that.
 I was too dumbfounded at what I was watching to really feel anything.
 I genuinely couldn’t believe this story about a dad getting cancer ended with the teenage daughter having a surprise heart attack.
 Just writing it out that way makes it sound like a gag or a fake movie.
 But it’s not.
 It’s real, and it’s ridiculous, and it ruins an otherwise rock-solid cancer road trip drama.